Financial Risk Definition

 #2 – Liquidity risk:

-This is another type of Financial risk.
-When a firm isn’t able to sell of an asset quickly, it is a liquidity risk for the firm.
-For example, if a firm buys an asset and then in near future it becomes obsolete, it would be pretty risky for the business.
-Because the business won’t be able to sell it off and also it wouldn’t be able to keep the asset.
+It is another type of Financial risk.
+When a firm can’t sell an asset quickly, it is a liquidity riskLiquidity RiskLiquidity risk refers to 'Cash Crunch' for a temporary or short-term period and such situations are generally detrimental to any business or profit-making organization.
+Consequently, the business house ends up with negative working capital in most of the cases. for the firm.
+For example, if a firm buys an asset and then, shortly, it becomes obsolete, it would be pretty risky for the business.
+Because the business won’t be able to sell it off, it wouldn’t be able to keep the asset.

 #3 – Equity risk:

 Equity Risk is the third type of Financial Risk.
 When the market becomes volatile, it becomes difficult for the company to value its equity stocks.
-The market price often goes down which doesn’t seem to be good news for the firm.
-This volatility of equity stock market is called the equity risk which comes with the financial risk of the firm.
+The market priceMarket PriceMarket price refers to the current price prevailing in the market at which goods, services, or assets are purchased or sold.
+The price point at which the supply of a commodity matches its demand in the market becomes its market price. often goes down, which isn’t good news for the firm.
+This volatility of the equity stock market is called the equity risk, which comes with the firm’s financial risk.

 There are certain factors that lead to financial risk.
 Some of the financial risk sources include: